How to permute along axis in Numpy

 We can see that the rows of arr_perm are swapped compared to arr.
 Note that we have to use perm[0] and perm[1] as indices for the axes argument of numpy.transpose because it expects a list of integers.

-See also How to convert numpy to xyz file?
+See also How to add dimension to Numpy array?

 We can also permute the elements along any other axis by changing the permutation vector and the axes argument accordingly.